Self-Lakshh/Self-Lakshh/README.md

 * 🐍 Python lover, captivated by its versatility.

-* 📝 Published author with two abstracts in "The Essence (ISSN 2249-0132)" presented at the International Research Convention 2024: "Deficiency of AI in Mathematics" and "Decoding School Dropout Rate Factors Using Machine Learning Models."
+* 📝 Published author with one abstract in "The Essence (ISSN 2249-0132)" presented at the International Research Convention 2024: "Decoding School Dropout Rate Factors Using Machine Learning Models."

 ***